Menu Close

 The registrar shall keep a register of names and addresses of members by class and by program.
 Provide and maintain all records required by league affiliation.

-Section Nine G: The Intramural Developmental Director, the Intramural Program Director and the Travel Program Director
+Section Nine G: The Intramural Developmental Director, the Intramural Program Director and the Travel Program Director Program Specific Directors (Travel Director, Intramural Program Director, etc.)

 The program directors shall preside at all meetings of their respective program committees and assure the operation of their programs as defined in that program’s rules and guidelines.
+Program Directors are responsible for operational oversight only and do not exercise authority over Board governance unless explicitly delegated.

 Section Ten: Compensation